tribolil/afasimakker/README.md

 This project, named _Afasimakker_ (meaning aphasia buddy in Danish), is based on this [template](https://github.com/openai/openai-assistants-quickstart) and modified.
 The template uses the OpenAI [Assistants API](https://platform.openai.com/docs/assistants/overview) with [Next.js](https://nextjs.org/docs).

 ### Interface
 The template is accessed locally.
 The template was modified to allow users to access five different categories from the home page, in which each category routes to a specific assistant as seen in the photo below.
+In `app\page.tsx` the routing to each category is defined.

 ![Skærmbillede (176)](https://github.com/user-attachments/assets/34bee224-e725-43f7-94b9-4fd3da91bdbd)

 ### Categories
-There have been created five different categories.
-These five different categories have been created to target to train different aspects of language in Danish, however, other languages are also supported due to the model being multilingual.
+Five different categories have been created to target to train different aspects of language in Danish, however, other languages are also supported due to the model being multilingual.
+The five categories were created to target conversation, word naming, comprehension, sentence construction, and roleplay, which can be seen in the videos below.
+Each category has its own folder in `app\categories` with each category having the file `page.tsx` which defines the assistant and the welcome message.

- The videos below are examples of each one.
+Upon selecting a category, the user is met with a pre-defined welcome message with has been defined in

 https://github.com/user-attachments/assets/d59c37eb-a3b4-4a95-a611-79f27ea8d7b4